BEST Ways to Improve Your Productivity & Team Effectiveness at work

 - Get up early and energise with a walk or your favourite exercise

-- Night-time routine – hygiene, reading, review and planning
+- Have an EVENING ROUTINE – hygiene, reading, review and planning

 - Learn meditation or mindfulness, how to touch type or speed read